Crisp sound quality and easy field maintenance.

 Snow goose (Anser caerulescens): These medium-sized geese are sometimes white, sometimes blue.
 Low population levels stopped the hunting of these geese in the United States in 1916.
 Hunting resumed in 1975, and the populations have continued to grow ever since.
 Snow geese travel in enormous flocks that make a lot of noise, which means they aren’t likely to hear a lone hunter’s goose call.
 Hunters say snow geese are smarter than Canada geese and harder to call.
 And they aren’t fooled by poor decoys!

 Bird calls, like those made by geese, differ from birdsongs.
 Calls are simpler and shorter, rarely longer than five notes.
 Calls usually perform a specific function, such as to sound an alarm.
-Before you buy a goose call, take some time to learn the sounds made by wild geese.
+Before you select a goose call, take some time to learn the sounds made by wild geese.

 Geese are talkative.
 Canada geese make from 13 to more than 20 sounds (depending on which source you check).
 An expert caller can mimic them all.
 Besides the familiar honks, geese make noises that sound like they come from chickens (cackle), dogs (bark), and snakes (hiss).
 Some goose calls sound like noises made by a child’s toy or a kazoo.
 There are hunters who say they’ve even caught geese using an old-fashioned squeeze-bulb bicycle horn!